harper-rhett/harp-engine/docs/audio/audio.md

 dreamMusic.Position = 10; // sets the position to 10 seconds
 ```

-Don't forget to call `Dispose()` on these types when you are finished with them to release them from memory!
+Make sure to call `Dispose()` on these types when you are finished using them to release them from memory!